SetProtocol/STIPS/STIPS/STIP-009.md

 function initializeExtension(address _delegatedManager) external
 ```

++ require that *msg.sender* is an enabled factory on ManagerCore or that the _delegatedManager is the SetToken manager
 + require that *msg.sender* is the *_delegatedManager.owner*
 + require that extension state in delegatedManager's *extensionAllowlist* is *PENDING*
 + set *setManagers[_setTokenAddress]* to manager